This article originally appeared in EverydayFeminism and is reprinted by permission.

 And unfortunately, I’ve got way too many examples to choose from, so here’s one to make my point more clear.

-I was talking with friend about whether or not he’s benefited from white privilege.
-I’ve known him for years, so I understood his perspective – he grew up in a low-income household with constant financial worries, and he couldn’t grasp how he could possibly be privileged in one way and struggling in another.
+A few years ago, I was talking with a friend about whether or not he’s benefited from white privilege.
+I’ve known him for years, so I understood his perspective: he grew up in a low-income household with constant financial worries, and he couldn’t grasp how he could possibly be privileged in one way and struggling in another.

 Until his roommate joined us.
 This guy had an argument I’ve heard many times before.